 She’s no stranger to the small screen either, with parts on “Love Thy Neighbor,” “Bates Motel” and “Guava Island.”

-Silver Screen Stars: 10 of the Richest Actresses of All Time
+Silver Screen Stars: 24 of the Wealthiest Young Actors and Actresses in Hollywood

 Rihanna Collaboration With Manolo Blahnik